Madison & Lila Self

 Mr. Self maintained a lifelong interest in education and leadership development.
 He was a past international president of the Young Presidents’ Organization and served as chairman of the Chief Executives Organization.
 He was also a founding member of the World Presidents’ Organization- professional associations that provide their members with opportunities for education and idea exchange.
 He served as a life trustee of the Illinois Institute of Technology.
 Mr. Self died in January of 2013.

 Mrs. Self was actively involved in the fellowship's creation, implementation, and prioritized getting to know each of the Fellows.
 Her interests included community organizations, family genealogy, and gardening.
 She also conducted extensive research on the work of R. Harold Zook, a noted Chicago area architect.
 Mrs. Self died in November of 2013.

-After the couple's passing, an additional gift was Endowed to the university which resulted in the creation of the Self Memorial Scholarship in 2014.
-Although you can find more evidence of the Self's generosity and work throughout campus, the Madison and Lila Self Graduate Programs administer the first Self philantropic program at KU, and the only two graduate level programs - the Madison and Lila Self Graduate Fellowship and the Madison and Lila Self Memorial Scholarship.
+After the couple's passing, an additional gift was endowed to the university which resulted in the creation of the Self Memorial Scholarship in 2014.
+Although you can find more evidence of the Self's generosity and work throughout campus, the Madison and Lila Self Graduate Programs administer the first Self philanthropic program at KU, and the only two graduate-level programs - the Madison and Lila Self Graduate Fellowship and the Madison and Lila Self Memorial Scholarship.